 Guanacaste also boasts several world-class golf courses, including the Hacienda Pinilla Golf Resort at the southern part of Tamarindo, and the Garra de Leon course at The Paradisus Playa Conchal Resort.
 The Four Seasons Resort, the Royal Pacific Golf and Country Club in Playa Grande, the Tamarindo Diria Beach and Golf Resort in Tamarindo and the Costa Palmera Beach Estate in Playa Grande also offer popular golf getaways in the province of Guanacaste.

-Tamarindo, the biggest coastal town with the most developed tourist infrastructure in Guanacaste, saw strong house price increases in recent years but started to decline by end-2016, as the supply glut becomes evident.
+Tamarindo, the biggest coastal town with the most developed tourist infrastructure in Guanacaste, saw strong house price increases in recent years but started to decline by end-2016 because of a supply glut.

-Santa Ana, located just 15 minutes away from San Jose’s city center and host to modern amenities including the country’s largest mall MultiPlaza, modern CIMA Hospital and Medical tower, as well as several luxury hotels such as the Marriott Courtyard and the Intercontinental, has the most expensive housing in the region, with an average price of US$1,309 per sq. m. in November 2017.
-It was followed by Escazú (US$1,233 per sq. m.), Curridabat (US$1,154 per sq. m.), Montes de Oca (US$1,147 per sq. m.) and Mora (US$1,143 per sq. m.).
+Santa Ana, located just 15 minutes away from San Jose´s city centre, has some of the region´s most expensive housing, with an average price of US$1,372 per sq. m. in July 2019.
+It hosts the country´s largest MultiPlaza mall, a modern CIMA Hospital and Medical tower, as well as several luxury hotels such as the Marriott Courtyard and the Intercontinental.
+Other expensive cities include Mora (US$1,393 per sq. m.), Escazú (US$1,258 per sq. m.), Curridabat (US$1,065 per sq. m.) and Montes de Oca (US$1,021 per sq. m.).

 Half-hour away from the capital are the mountains of Heredia to the north, Alajuela to the northwest and Cartago to the east, which offer small-town charm.
 The warm climate on the hills of Escazú, west of San José, is another favourite with North American expatriates.

+The recent construction boom has made houses more affordable.
 Central Valley has the highest number of developments underway, especially in places such as San José, Alajuela and Heredia, according to The Association of Engineers and Architects.
-In fact the pre-crisis construction boom has made houses more affordable.
 Buyers can have a decent house for as low as US$50,000 up to US$250,000 in Tico neighborhoods.
 Low-end condominiums sell at a minimum amount of US$150,000 in Ezcazú and Santa Ana.
-The eastern part of San Jose had seen a construction boom in recent years.

-The BCCR’s benchmark rate was raised by 25 basis points to 4.75% in November 2017, after raising it six times in the past seven months from just 1.75% in April 2017.
+The BCCR reduced its benchmark rate by 50 basis points to 4% in July 2019, after cutting it four times in the past five months from 5.25% in March 2019.

 Mortgage market expanding rapidly

-The size of the Costa Rican mortgage market expanded to 13% of GDP in 2016, up from only 3.7% of GDP in 2000.
+The size of the Costa Rican mortgage market expanded to 13.4% of GDP in 2018, up from only 3.7% of GDP in 2000.
 From 2001 to 2008, the amount of housing loans outstanding grew by an average of 36% per year.
-However after the global crisis mortgage growth somewhat slowed.
-In 2016, housing loans increased 9.8% from a year earlier.
-In April 2017, total housing loans outstanding rose by 10.5% y-o-y to CRC4.18 trillion (US$7.4 billion).
+However after the global crisis mortgage growth somewhat slowed to about 9% annually from 2009 to 2018.